 Rain is another potential complication, as water strongly absorbs IR.
 So the readings have to be taken long enough after a rainfall that no water droplets are present on the surfaces.
 So with the basic 2x LED configuration I’m using here, you have to wait for good weather, and take the readings under a clear blue sky, between mid morning & mid afternoon.

 Cloud induced variations could be compensated by putting two sets of sensors on the logger (one pointing up & one pointing down) for simultaneous correction of direct insolation vs surface reflectance, but for now this is just a prototype trial to see if a decent ‘lab exercise’ can be developed for the Cave Pearl Loggers with minimal additions to the basic build.

 With all the rough assumptions up to this point I was surprised to find the reflectance readings falling within the broad range of ‘textbook’ values.
 A reading 1m above a relatively healthy section of my lawn produced an index of 0.39 while a reading above a mangy half-dead section (photo: right) produced a much lower index value around 0.215 A patch of bare dirt read at 0.044, and my gravel driveway produced an index of -0.13 The front flower garden produced a reading of 0.292 It’s hard to know how representative this is given the wide range of values listed for different plant species in the various spectral libraries.

 With the challenges of species variation & water condition, the use of verified bright & dark targets is pretty common in biophysical sensing.
-White panels coated with barium sulfate paint, Komatex, or Teflon are sometimes used because they have reflectances near 100% with very little specular reflection.
-NASA’s Aster Spectral Library suggests that most flat black paints have a similar response through visible and NIR, so some Rustoleum on a big sheet of cardboard might to work as a 4% calibration point.
+White panels coated with barium sulfate paint, Komatex, or Teflon are sometimes used because they have reflectance near 100% with very few specular artifacts.
+NASA’s Aster Spectral Library suggests that most flat black paints have a similar response through visible and NIR, so some Rustoleum on a big sheet of cardboard might work as a 4% calibration point.

 A better idea for the classroom: